 Like Brickell, Baxter of California is a company that caters to men’s grooming needs and has a slew of products – like its Herbal Mint Toner – that help men look and feel their best.

-You’ll find the Herbal Mint Toner in a lot of best-of reviews, with good reason.
+You’ll find the Herbal Mint Toner in a lot of best-of reviews, and with good reason.
 It’s a gentle astringent – the best astringent toner, in fact – that includes cucumber extract and a host of antioxidants which cleanse, tone, and remove impurities from the skin that keep it from looking its best.

 And there’s more to it, including herbal extracts and vitamin E that protect skin against free radical and cell damage while helping your face looking refreshed and feeling clean.